 \[y_i(w^T\phi(x_i)+b) \ge 1-\xi_i, \quad \xi_i \ge 0\]where $C$ controls how strongly margin violations are penalized [1].

-In practical diagnostics, this objective should be read as a three-way control between geometric margin width, hinge-loss penalties, and support-vector concentration near difficult class boundaries.
-If too many points become support vectors, the model may be compensating for representation weakness rather than learning a stable discriminative boundary.
-That pattern often signals the need for better feature scaling, class weighting, or kernel revision before more aggressive tuning [8] [9] [15].
+Read this objective as a three-way control: geometric margin width, hinge-loss penalties, and support-vector concentration near difficult class boundaries.
+Too many support vectors?
+The model may be compensating for representation weakness rather than learning a stable discriminative boundary.
+That pattern often signals a need for better feature scaling, class weighting, or kernel revision.
+Tune the representation before tuning the hyperparameters [8] [9] [15].

 Interpretation: